Auto Insurance Glossary

 Paperless Billing

 Paperless billing sends your bills and policy documents electronically instead of by mail.
-This environmentally friendly option often includes a small discount (1% to 3%) and provides faster document delivery while reducing paper clutter.
+This environmentally friendly option includes a small discount (1% to 3%), provides faster document delivery and reduces paper clutter.

 Payment Plans

 Payment plans let you break your premium into monthly or quarterly installments.
-These options typically include a small service fee ($3 to $10 per payment) but make coverage more affordable by spreading costs over time instead of requiring one large payment.
+These options usually include a small service fee of $3 to $10 per payment but make coverage more affordable by spreading costs over time instead of requiring one large payment.

 Payment Recovery

 Payment recovery happens when your insurer seeks money from another party responsible for your loss.
-This behind-the-scenes process, also called subrogation, can result in your deductible being refunded if your insurer successfully collects from the at-fault party.
+Also called subrogation, this process may refund your deductible if your insurer successfully collects from the at-fault party.

 Per-Claim Limit